Restorative Health offers an evidence based Bio-Identical hormone therapy program

 What is the difference between natural and synthetic hormones?

-Hormones used in Bio Identical Hormone Therapy have the same molecular structure to those found in the body and are plant based.
-Synthetic hormones have similar effects as those found in the body, but are not molecularly identical to those found in the body.
-Rather, they are man-made and chemical based.
+Hormones used in Bio-Identical Hormone Therapy have the same molecular structure to those found in the body and are plant based.
+Synthetic hormones have similar effects to those found in the body but are not molecularly identical to those found in the body.

 How Our Program Works